Inside the Egnyte AEC Summit: Cloud, AI, and the Data Problem Most Firms Haven't Solved Yet

 For firms that are already cloud-native, the benefit shifts to how you manage and optimize your data with AI: handling data access at scale, guaranteeing top-tier security during joint ventures, and deploying private AI agents that genuinely understand your company's proprietary data.

-With AI now pulling from firm content to generate outputs, the conversation around data governance and security has shifted.
-Is the industry keeping pace with that risk, and how does the summit tackle it?
+7) As AI starts using firm content to generate outputs, is the industry keeping up with data governance and security risks, and how does the summit address them?

 Honestly, many firms are adopting AI faster than their governance policies can keep up.
 The pattern is becoming familiar: AI tools get deployed before the necessary guardrails are in place, creating real risk of exposing sensitive project data or proprietary financial information to the wrong people, or worse, to public AI models.

-What does success look like for this summit, not in attendance numbers, but in terms of what you'd want a firm's IT lead or design technology director to be thinking about differently by the end of the day?
+8) What should an IT lead or design technology director be thinking about differently by the end of the summit?

 Recent Articles